 The North Carolina Higher Education Collaborative (NCHEC) is a consortium of universities and colleges in North Carolina dedicated to creating equity in the availability, access, and quality of paid degree-related internships for North Carolina students who identify as autistic.

 Partnering universities and colleges also provide an array of services and programs dedicated to educating faculty, staff, and campus employers in addition to serving our students both academically and in their career development.
-NCHEC is led by NC State University.
-If you are interested in partnering with NCHEC, or if you would like more information, please contact Wesley Wade at firstname.lastname@example.org
+NCHEC is led by Glenna Osborne from the UNC TEACCH Autism Program at the University of North Carolina at Chapel Hill.
+If you are interested in partnering with NCHEC, or if you would like more information, please contact firstname.lastname@example.org.

 Higher education institutions